 Our Mission: The conservation of butterflies, moths and our environment.
 Butterfly Conservation was formed by a small group of dedicated naturalists in 1968 following the alarming decline of many beautiful butterflies.

 Falling numbers are an early warning to all wildlife that cannot be ignored.
-We have more than 25,000 members in the UK and 32 volunteer-run Branches throughout the British Isles.
+We have more than 30,000 members in the UK and 32 volunteer-run Branches throughout the British Isles.
 We employ over 50 people, including many highly qualified scientists, making us the world's largest research institute for butterflies and moths.
-Our Chief Executive, Dr Martin Warren, has been praised for his work raising awareness of butterfly declines by BBC Wildlife magazine, which ranked him as one of the UK's top 10 conservationists.
-We operate 36 nature reserves and we are leading or involved in 79 landscape-scale projects to conserve habitats.
+We operate 37 nature reserves and we are leading or involved in 79 landscape-scale projects to conserve habitats.